nloyfer/methPattern/README.md

 > content <- matrix(readBin(fname, "integer", N, size=1), N / 2, 2, byrow=TRUE)
 ```

 **Note**: this uint8 format limits the values to be under 256.
-In case a CpG site appear over 255 times in the input bam, its representation is normalized.
+In case a CpG site appears over 255 times in the input bam, its representation is normalized.
 For example, if site CpG100 appeared 510 times, from which 100 times it was methylated, the 100'th row will be (50, 255).

 For each of the 28,217,448 CpG sites in the human genome (hg19), it holds 2 values: the #meth and #covered.
 a binary file,